DonatoVerardi/aws/1-static_website/README.md

 ## Test

-Browse to the URL you defined as DomainName (with https://)
+Browse to the URL you defined as AWS_DOMAIN_NAME.

 ## Cleanup